ElasticDeploy/elastic-deploy/README.md

 # Elastic Deploy

-The **Elastic Deploy** is the tool to assist Oracle application developers in improving product development quality and consistency to reduce defects and automate Oracle AOL deployment.
+The **Elastic Deploy** is the tool to assist Oracle application developers in improving product development quality and consistency to reduce defects.
+Automate Oracle database, AOL deployment.

 - Elastic Code Generator
 - Elastic Code Validator